Ever heard of fungal acne? It may be the reason why you’re frustrated that no popular acne products are showing results on your skin.

 This makes it extremely hard to find products that don’t trigger the growth of Pityrosporum since most products contain a blend of fatty acids to moisturize and balance the skin’s natural barrier.
 To make it even more frustrating, this yeast can also trigger other skin conditions, such as atopic dermatitis, psoriasis, and dandruff.
 All in all, this yeast is a stubborn, hard-to-deal-with condition that can be very hard to handle.
 But to make your life a little easier, we created a routine you can stick to that will hopefully keep the yeast in check.

 The most common recommendation for treating Pityrosporum Folliculitis is the use of antifungals, such as ketoconazole, which can be found in the Nizoral Anti-Dandruff Shampoo.
 You may be thinking: You want me to cleanse with shampoo?!
 Don’t call me crazy just yet!
 The use of anti-dandruff shampoos in the treatment of Pityrosporum folliculitis is actually quite common.
-In fact, Zeichner recommends that you “try an over the counter athlete’s foot cream,” as well.
+Another shampoo with anti-fungal properties is the AMH Shampoo, which also contains salicylic acid.
+Zeichner recommends that you “try an over the counter athlete’s foot cream,” as well.

 These easily found anti-fungal treatments can be quite effective at getting rid of the bumps fungal acne leaves behind, but if you’re not comfortable with these methods, don’t despair.
 You can actually get prescription ketoconazole from your dermatologist that comes in pill form.
 But if you do decide to go the over-the-counter route, make sure to leave the shampoo on for at least five minutes before rinsing as this has been shown to be the most effective way in clinical studies.